victor-langlois/demo-cdk-ecs-github_actions/README.md

    - `Branch Environment Deployment`: For full infrastructure + app
    - `App-Only Deployment`: For just updating the application
    - `Branch Environment Cleanup`: For removing an environment
+   - `🚀 Déployer une application`: User-friendly interface for non-technical users
 3. Click "Run workflow"
 4. Enter the branch/environment name when prompted

+#### User-Friendly Deployment Interface

+For team members who are less familiar with GitHub and technical details, we've created a simplified deployment interface:

+1. Go to the "Actions" tab in your GitHub repository
+2. Select the `🚀 Déployer une application` workflow
+3. Click "Run workflow"
+4. Choose your deployment options:
+   - Type: Choose between application-only (fast) or complete environment
+   - Branch: Enter the branch name to deploy
+   - Environment: (Optional) Use a custom environment name
+5. Click "Run workflow" again to start the deployment

+This simplified interface handles all the technical details behind the scenes and provides clear status updates.

 ### Best Practices